Automotive die redesigned and reshored

-stamping die and process supplying parts to a North American automotive OEM, so that the work returns to North America.
 In Boehm’s case, the job revolved around a set of five single-hit dies developed offshore that had been used to produce a pair of brackets.
-The process had been failing in many areas—making the parts to print had resulted in splits and cracks, so the toolmaker had to enlarge a critical part-feature radius by 3 mm.
-The hand-transfer stamping process required five different press operators and an inspector.
-And, the 40- to 65-percent rework rate became unacceptable, so tooling changes were required.
+The process had been failing in many areas and making the parts to print resulted in splits and cracks, so the toolmaker needed to enlarge a critical part feature radius by 3 mm.
+The hand transfer stamping process required five different press operators and an inspector.

-The carryover part—not being manufactured to original print—had to be re-PAPP’d, and the OEM asked Boehm to take it over and redesign the tooling to get the part back to print.
-It requested a timeframe of 18 to 20 weeks to get the tooling ready for production, in order to meet a 5-yr. program at 300,000 parts/yr.
+Eventually the 40 to 65 percent rework rate became unacceptable, so tooling and/or process changes were required.
+The carryover part, not being manufactured to the original print, had to be re-PPAP’d, and the OEM asked Boehm to take it over and redesign the tooling to get it back to print.
+They requested a timeframe of 18 to 20 weeks to get the tooling ready for production, in order to meet a 5-year program at 300,000 parts per year.

-comprises several software modules, including FastBlank for developing optimal blank geometry based on material stretch and deformation; FastForm Advanced for zeroing in on the forming conditions such as blankholder force, draw-bead placement and use of pressure pads; FastIncremental for detailed, LS-Dyna based formability analysis and simulation; and ProgNest for nesting blanks on progressive die strips to optimize material utilization based on coil width and pitch constraints.
+FormingSuite Professional comprises of several software modules, a tool for developing optimal blank geometry based on material stretch and deformation; tools for zeroing in on the forming conditions such as blankholder force, draw-bead placement and use of pressure pads; virtual die prove out tools for detailed formability analysis and simulation.

-“With each design iteration we were able to run simulations in less than one hour with the software,” continues Krish, “compared to a 4- to 5-day process of machining and remachining die blocks.
+“With each design iteration we were able to run simulations in several minutes with the software,” continues Mikuluk, “compared to a 4- to 5-day process of machining and remachining die blocks.
 We gained confidence in our die designs in minutes rather than days.”

-In the end, Boehm developed and built a 12-station progressive die in 12 weeks, well under the original timeframe, lower in price than the original tool set and which runs faster and uses 20 percent less material than did the previous process.
-And, the tool makes the brackets to original part-print dimensions.
+Using FormingSuite Professional and COSTOPTIMIZER allowed Boehm to develop and build a 12-station progressive die in 12 weeks, well under the original timeframe, lower in price than the original tool set, which runs faster and uses 20 percent less material than did the previous process.
+The new tool also makes the brackets to original part-print dimensions removing all re-work requirements.